China to set up more private banks to help small firms

-Beijing has been trying to open up the banking sector to private investors as state banks have channelled the bulk of their loans to state firms and local government vehicles.
+Beijing has been trying to open up the banking sector to private investors as state banks have channeled the bulk of their loans to state firms and local government vehicles.

-China Minsheng Banking Corp., is the only private bank among the country's 10 largest commercial lenders.
+China Minsheng Banking Corp.
+(600016.SS), is the only private bank among the country's 10 largest commercial lenders.

 Small- and medium-sized enterprises (SMEs) account for 60 percent of China's gross domestic product and some 75 percent of new jobs created in the country, but they are struggling to cope with weaker global demand and tight credit.

-Banks are encouraged to tolerate higher non-peforming loans when they lend to smaller firms, it added.
+Banks are encouraged to tolerate higher non-performing loans when they lend to smaller firms, it added.

 The government has announced a series of targeted measures to support the slowing economy, including scrapping taxes for small firms, offer more help for ailing exporters and boosting investment in urban infrastructure and railways.